-The Government of Canada released the Pan-Canadian Framework on Clean Growth and Climate Change in 2016, setting out a plan to meet the federal government's 2030 emissions reduction targets.
+The Government of Canada released the Pan-Canadian Framework on Clean Growth and Climate Change in 2016, setting out a plan to meet the Government of Canada's 2030 emissions reduction targets.
 On June 21, 2018, the federal government enacted the Greenhouse Gas Pollution Pricing Act (the "GGPPA"), which came into force on January 1, 2019.
 This regime has two parts: an output-based pricing system for large industry and a regulatory fuel charge imposing an initial price of \$20/tonne of CO2e emissions.
 This system applies in provinces and territories that request it and in those that do not have their own emissions pricing systems in place that meet the federal standards.
 This ensures that there is a uniform price on emissions across the country.

-Originally, under the current federal plans, the price was set to escalate by \$10 per year until it reaches a maximum price of \$50/tonne of CO2e in 2022; however, on December 11, 2020, however, the federal government announced its intention to continue the annual price increases beyond 2022, such that, commencing in 2023, the benchmark price per tonne of CO2e will increase by \$15 per year until it reaches \$170/tonne of CO2e in 2030.
-Starting April 1, 2022, the minimum price permissible under the GGPPA is \$50/tonne of CO2e.
+Originally under the federal plans, the price was set to escalate by \$10 per year until it reached a maximum price of \$50/tonne of CO2e in 2022.
+However, on December 11, 2020, the Government of Canada announced its intention to continue the annual price increases beyond 2022.
+Commencing in 2023, the benchmark price per tonne of CO2e increases by \$15 per year until it reaches \$170/tonne of CO2e in 2030 (currently \$80/tonne).
+While several provinces challenged the constitutionality of the GGPPA following its enactment, the Supreme Court of Canada confirmed its constitutional validity in a judgment released on March 25, 2021.